rovechkin1/message-sign/README.md

 Each node is 2 vCPU 8 GB.
 For the signing 256 bytes messages were used.
 200k message were signed.
 The system was able to process these messages under 30-40 seconds, which means that average signing speed is 5-7k messages/second.
-Assuming Axelar block time of about 5 seconds this allows signing 25-35k records per block.
+Assuming Axelar block time of about 5 seconds this allows signing of 25-35k records per block.

+### Tests
+To be able to test mongo transaction as well as nonce order, a test hook is introduced.
+It allows defines percent of random failures during bulk insert into mongo db.
+This setting is configured during deployment [here](https://github.com/rovechkin1/message-sign/blob/f4aa8a3814b9830a310d1cbe89282ef39fc65b4f/charts/values.yaml#L24) and can be set between 0-100%.

 ## Deployment